mevouc/epifamily/README.md

 EpiFamily graph

 Use make to generate the graph
-Use make view to generate the graph and see it in full screen, escape to quit
+Use `make view` to generate the graph and see it in full screen, escape to quit

-graph.dot contains all people and links
+family.dot contains all people and links